Malabar Catmint

 Plant description:

-Malabar Catmint is a perennial shrub, found in all over India, grows as a weed, and grows up to 2 m tall.
+Malabar Catmint is a perennial shrub, found all over India, grows as a weed, and grows up to 2 m tall.
 Branches are many, hairy, and somewhat sub-quadrangular.
-Leaves are velvety, ovate to oblong, rounded at base, acute at apex, size up to 8 cm long and 3 cm broad, Inflorescence is a single terminal spike, up to 1.8 cm long, flower are lilac to pale blue, found throughout the year.
+Leaves are velvety, ovate to oblong, rounded at base, acute at apex, size up to 8 cm long and 3 cm broad, Inflorescence is a single terminal spike, up to 1.8 cm long, flower is lilac to pale blue, found throughout the year.

 Useful plant parts: